Bonnie McKee: 2006–2013: Songwriting and Epic records releases

 Following her release from Reprise Records, McKee managed to get a job at Pulse Recordings' publishing arm, Check Your Pulse, through her boyfriend and longtime collaborator, Oliver "Oligee" Goldstein.
 She lived in poverty, without hot water, a cell phone, or a car while spending many hours in the recording studio, learning how to use Pro Tools and crafting new songs alongside Elliott Yamin and Leighton Meester.
-In 2009, McKee was introduced to music producer Dr. Luke by her manager Josh Abraham, who signed her to his production label Prescription Songs.
-Dr. Luke had collaborated with McKee's longtime friend Katy Perry on her second album One of the Boys.
+She also did some acting works related to music "to make sure I kept the allure of being an artist", playing Janis Joplin in American Dreams, a pianist in August Rush, and a busking guitarist in CSI: NY.
+Having already met music producer Dr. Luke through her longtime friend Katy Perry, who had done with Luke her second album One of the Boys. in 2009 McKee's manager Josh Abraham made a deal to sign McKee to Dr. Luke's production label Prescription Songs.
 About this time, Perry expressed interest in having "a co-writer I could volley with", adding that "Bonnie and I are on the same zeitgeist tip."

 Perry and McKee (along with Max Martin and Benny Blanco) began writing songs, eventually producing the hits that would appear on Perry's third album, Teenage Dream.
 McKee co-wrote three singles from the album, "California Gurls", "Teenage Dream", and "Last Friday Night (T.G.I.F.)", the last of which was inspired by McKee and Perry's misadventures in their teenage years.
 Each of the singles topped the Billboard Hot 100 chart, and they earned McKee several BMI Pop Awards in 2011 and 2012 for her role as a songwriter.
 McKee also co-wrote two more chart-toppers for Perry, "Part of Me" and "Roar" as well as four other songs which hit number one on either the Hot 100 or the UK Singles Chart, Britney Spears' "Hold It Against Me", Taio Cruz's "Dynamite", Rita Ora's "How We Do (Party)", and Cheryl's "I Don't Care".
 On June 22, 2017, the Recording Industry Association of America (RIAA) announced that "Roar" had received an RIAA Diamond certification award for 10 million copies sold.

 In 2012, McKee co-wrote two songs that appeared on Adam Lambert's album Trespassing, which debuted at number one on the Billboard 200 Album Chart.
 She appeared as a featured performer on "Thunder" from Rusko's album Songs, released on Mad Decent.
 During this time she signed a recording contract with Epic Records.
 She had garnered attention for her fashion sense, appearing on E!'s Fashion Police, and appearing on the pages of The New York Times, New York Post, and Schön!
 Magazine.
 In 2013, McKee was awarded three more BMI Pop awards for her songwriting work on Katy Perry's "Wide Awake" and "Part of Me", as well as Britney Spears's "Hold It Against Me".